Filter by Category:

 Punctuation aids the reader in understanding the writer’s intended message.
 Sometimes the use of punctuation (like end marks) makes it easier to read and comprehend writer ideas.
 But some marks can completely change the intended meaning.
 Depending on where they are placed or if they are used at all, commas, apostrophes, and other marks affect a sentence’s message.

 To initiate a yearlong focus on punctuation, try some of these activities:

-- National Punctuation Day is September 24th.
+Each year, National Punctuation Day is held on September 24th.
 Check out the official website for specifics.

 It seems a little awkward at first, but it doesn’t take long for students to get the hang of it.
 Of course, don’t “speak punctuation” all the time; do it in short spurts.
 Jane found one benefit of this activity was that the students were thinking about their punctuation marks when talking, which translates into them thinking about their punctuation marks in first-draft writing, too.

 Create punctuation poetry.